Axobot-org/Axobot/docs/miscellaneous.rst

 Tic-tac-toe
 -----------

-**Syntax:** :code:`tic-tac-toe` (alias :code:`morpion`) or :code:`tic-tac-toe leave`
+**Syntax:** :code:`tic-tac-toe`

 Yes, we did it!
-A first mini-game for our bot, the crab!
-You can play against the bot in this fast and simplistic game, just by entering the command and following the instructions (enter a number between 1 and 9 corresponding to the chosen cell).
-And the best part is that the only special permission required is to use the external emojis!
+A first mini-game for our bot, the tic-tac-toe!
+You can play against the bot in this fast and simplistic game, just by entering the command and clicking on empty cells.

-By using the *leave* argument you can instantly stop a game.
-This can be useful if you are stuck by a bug and can't join a game for example.

-.. note:: If you want to disable the game in your server, or only to reduce the amount of messages sent, you can edit your "ttt_display" `config option <server.html#list-of-every-option>`__
+.. note:: If you want to disable the game in your server, you can edit your "enable_ttt" `config option <server.html#list-of-every-option>`__

 ----